Z-Siqi/GTA5-2take1-KickADS-bot-LuaScript/English/README.md

 *Merged two Lua scripts: one is from web (No source, due to forgot URL) and another one is AntiAdBot.*

 > If wrote ads bots cannot detect and prevent ads bot join by menu, please goto `menu->fake friends->search`, then don't put any letter in search text field and press 'Enter'.
 This will tell menu refresh.
+But if still cannot, try restart menu

 **Changes to original scripts:**